sid-py/my_Cpp_Projects/README.md

 # my_Cpp_Projects

-A collection of 15 most commonly used coding patterns in competitive programming.
+A combined repository of various Cpp online courses and projects.